DarshanaUOP/student/README.md

 # student
-JavaFX user interface created for *student management* Instructions :
+JavaFX user interface created for *student management*<br>
+Instructions for use:
  * press enter on password field to login (You can code login on your way)

 [Click here to Download jar file](https://github.com/DarshanaUOP/student/raw/master/out/artifacts/student_jar/student.jar)